Research & Public Impact

 James T. Carlton Marine Science Center

-The James T. Carlton Marine Science Center (CMSC) is a 24/7-access, 8,000-square-foot research facility situated in close proximity to both student housing and diverse natural environments such as estuaries, marshes, rocky intertidal zones, and sandy beaches.
-The center’s main floor is equipped with an open laboratory, a 320-gallon touch tank aquaria, the Marine Ecology research lab, and analytical instruments.
-Additionally, it houses environmental chambers, an equipment room for fieldwork (e.g. transects, quadrats, a variety of environmental loggers, surveying equipment, etc. ), a teaching classroom, a library, a computing facility, and an archive off all previous research projects back to 1977.
 Downstairs in the CMSC is the Williams-Mystic Wet Lab which has three 400-gallon aquarium racks for scientific investigation that can manipulate a wide range of temperatures and salinities.
-Also in the downstairs spaces there is the Geosciences lab, as well as a garage that houses our 1650 gallon water maker system for all the closed aquariums, the storage of tools and research vessels, and a work bench to construct equipment for research projects.
-This comprehensive research center serves as the hub for marine science research and education at Williams-Mystic.
+Also in the downstairs spaces there is the Geosciences lab, as well as a garage that houses a 1650-gallon water maker system for the aquariums, the storage of tools and research vessels and a maker space to construct equipment for research projects.
+This comprehensive research center serves as the hub for marine science research and education at Williams-Mystic and students have access 24/7 to the space.

 Field Sites